valhuber/ApiLogicServer/README.md

 The problem is that they are time-consuming and costly to develop.
 This reduces strategic business agility.

-API Logic Server provides strategic business agility, by creating an executable server for a database, instantly.
+API Logic Server provides exceptional strategic business agility, by creating an executable server for a database, instantly.

 As illustrated below, the ```ApiLogicServer CLI``` (command line interface) creates an **API Logic Server,**